Update (September 2017): There are new thoughts and photos about Kodak Vision3 250D here.

 Cons

-- has to be sent to a special lab to remove the rem jet layer
+- Requires processing at a special lab to remove the rem-jet layer

-- no information about expiration date of the film
+- No information about the film’s expiration date

-- bulk loading seems to result in less usable frames than actually stated
+- Bulk loading results in fewer usable frames than stated

-The Kodak Vision3 is an interesting alternative to normal photographic film.
-I like the color reproduction a lot, especially in bright sunlight.
-The colors are well balanced, saturated and still look natural.
-For an ISO 250 film it has very fine grain.
-But the film also has some drawbacks, which should be kept in mind.
-If you can live with them, then this is a good film to have some fun.
-But if you are looking for good and consistent results, better choose a regular photographic film.
-Despite the drawbacks and ‘quality-lottery’ I ordered two more rolls and wait now for the summer to explore the colors of this film more 🙂
+Kodak Vision3 is an interesting alternative to standard photographic film.
+I’m impressed with its color reproduction, especially in bright sunlight.
+The colors are well-balanced, saturated, and still look natural.
+For an ISO 250 film, the grain is very fine.
+However, the film also has some drawbacks, which should be considered.
+If you can accept these limitations, this film can be a fun choice.
+But if you’re looking for consistency and reliability, regular photographic film might be a better option.
+Despite the drawbacks and the ‘quality lottery,’ I’ve ordered two more rolls and am eagerly waiting for summer to explore the colors of this film further.

 If you like this content and don’t want to miss new blog posts, consider subscribing to our newsletter!